leonardt/fault/tutorial/README.md

         self.poke(self.reset_port, 0)
         self.eval()
 ```

+Notice that the `reset` method implementation uses the action method API (i.e.
+`self.poke`) rather than the `setattr`/`getattr` based interface described
+before.
+This pattern is useful for writing generic `Tester`s parametrized over
+ports.

 Defining methods on a `Tester` subclass allows you to use the UVM driver
 pattern to lower high-level API calls into low-level port values.
 It also